$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Solution to the optimal stopping problem

 \section{Solution to the optimal stopping problem}

-In order to solve the optimal stopping problem \eqref{eq:equivalentoptimalstoppingproblem} using the general theory of optimal stopping (see e.g. \cite{peskir2006optimal}) we have to extend it to an optimal stopping problem driven by a strong Markov process.
+Throughout this section we are going to assume that $p>1$ and that $X$ is a spectrally negative L\'evy process drifting to infinity such that $\Pi$ has no atoms and $\int_{(-\infty,-1)}|x|^{p+1}\Pi(\dd x)<\infty$.
+To solve the optimal stopping problem (\ref{eq:equivalentoptimalstoppingproblem}) using the general theory of optimal stopping (see e.g. \cite{peskir2006optimal}), we have to extend it to an optimal stopping problem driven by a strong Markov process.
 For every $(u,x)\in E$, we define the optimal stopping problem

 where the function $G$ is given by $G(u,x)= u^{p-1} \psi'(0+)W(x)-\E_{x}(g^{p-1} )$ for any $u\geq 0$ and $x\in \R$.
 Therefore we have that $V_*=pV(0,0)+\E(g^p)$.
-Note that using the definition of $\E_{u,x}$ we have that \eqref{eq:optimalstoppingproblem} takes the form
+Note that using the definition of $\E_{u,x}$ we have that (\ref{eq:optimalstoppingproblem}) takes the form